-- (6) the transaction out of which the property arose occurred in this state, the holder is domiciled in a state that does not provide for the custodial taking of the property, and the last known address of the apparent owner or other person entitled to the property is unknown or is in a state that does not provide for the custodial taking of the property, unless the property is expressly exempt from custodial taking under the laws of that state; or - (7) the property is a traveler's check or money order purchased in this Statestate, or the issuer of the traveler's check or money order has its principal place of business in this state and the issuer's records show that the instrument was purchased in a state that does not provide for the custodial taking of the property, or the issuer's records do not show the state in which the instrument was purchased; and - (8) the property is the proceeds of life insurance or an annuity, and a person other than the insured or annuitant is entitled to the funds and an address of that person is not known to the insurance or annuity company, or it is not definite or certain from the records of the company
+- (6) the transaction out of which the property arose occurred in this state, the holder is domiciled in a state that does not provide for the custodial taking of the property, and the last known address of the apparent owner or other person entitled to the property is unknown or is in a state that does not provide for the custodial taking of the property, unless the property is expressly exempt from custodial taking under the laws of that state; or - (7) the property is a traveler's check or money order purchased in this State, or the issuer of the traveler's check or money order has its principal place of business in this state and the issuer's records show that the instrument was purchased in a state that does not provide for the custodial taking of the property, or do not show the state in which the instrument was purchased; and - (8) the property is the proceeds of life insurance or an annuity, and a person other than the insured or annuitant is entitled to the funds and an address of that person is not known to the insurance or annuity company, or it is not definite or certain from the records of the company who is entitled to the funds, it is presumed that the last known address of the person entitled to the funds is the same as the last known address of the insured or annuitant as reflected or indicated in the records of the company.

-1 who is entitled to the funds, it is presumed that the last known address of the person entitled to 2 the funds is the same as the last known address of the insured or annuitant as reflected or 3 indicated in the records of the company.
-The address of the apparent owner of a life insurance 4 policy or annuity or its proceeds is presumed to be the address of the insured or annuitant if a 5 person other than the insured or annuitant is entitled to the amount owed under the policy or 6 contract and the address of the other person entitled to the amount owed is not known by the 7 insurer or cannot be determined from the records of the insurer.
-8 Comment 9 10 11 12 13 This provision was added at the suggestion of NAUPA to provide that when proceeds of life insurance or an annuity are payable to a person other than the insured or annuitant, and the records of the holder do not indicate the address of the owner, the holder will presume that the state of residence of the owner is the same as that of the insured or annuitant.
+This provision was added at the suggestion of NAUPA to provide that when proceeds of life insurance or an annuity are payable to a person other than the insured or annuitant, and the records of the holder do not indicate the address of the owner, the holder will presume that the state of residence of the owner is the same as that of the insured or annuitant.
 This presumption will make it more likely that the owner will receive notice of the abandoned property.

-15 SECTION 6.
+SECTION 6.
 DORMANCY CHARGE.
-A holder may deduct from property presumed 16 abandoned a charge imposed by reason of the owner's failure to claim the property within a 17 specified time if there is a valid and enforceable written contract between the holder and the 18 owner under which the holder may impose the charge and the holder regularly imposes the 19 charge, which is not regularly reversed or otherwise canceled.
-The amount of the deduction is 20 limited to an amount that is not unconscionable.
-21 SECTION 7.
-BURDEN OF PROOF AS TO UNPAID DEBTS OR 22 UNDISCHARGED OBLIGATIONS EVIDENCED BY RECORDS OF A HOLDER.
-23 (a) An unpaid debt or undischarged obligation, including an uncashed check, draft, or 24 similar instrument reflected in the records of the holder is prima facie evidence of an obligation.
+A holder may deduct from property presumed abandoned a charge imposed by reason of the owner's failure to claim the property within a specified time if there is a valid and enforceable written contract between the holder and the owner under which the holder may impose the charge and the holder regularly imposes the charge, which is not regularly reversed or otherwise canceled.
+The amount of the deduction is limited to an amount that is not unconscionable.

-also the issuer, the administrator has the burden of proving the existence and amount of the property and its abandonment.
-The burden is satisfied by showing issuance of the instrument

-(a) In asserting a right to take custody of property from a putative holder who is
+SECTION 7.
+BURDEN OF PROOF AS TO UNPAID DEBTS OR UNDISCHARGED OBLIGATIONS EVIDENCED BY RECORDS OF A HOLDER.